 2.60.
 "Base",

 is a part of an ECRS that forms an adapter between the vehicle and the module of an ECRS and has no direct contact with the child.
-A base is connected to the vehicle using ISOFIX anchors, the vehicle belt, a top tether or a support leg or a combination thereof.
+A base could be connected to the vehicle using ISOFIX anchors, the vehicle belt, a top tether or a support leg or a combination thereof as specified in this regulation.
 A base is allowed to accept more than one module (Module A can be replaced by Module B, etc.).

 Part 2.
 Adjust the “Module” definition in 2.57.